r1n1os/sliding_action_button/README.md

 ## Features

-With this package you can easily implement sliding action button.
-Currently, it is offering two pre-defined methods with many customizations like changing button container color, adding custom icon to draggable buttons, enable or disable button with applying different color per status.<br/>
+This package provides an easy implementation of sliding action button.
+Currently, it is offering two pre-defined types with many customizations like changing button container color, adding custom icon to draggable buttons, enable or disable button with applying different color per status.<br/>

 ### Available methods:
 - CircleSlidingActionButton